marianigcr/python_programming_datasci/README.md

 in order to perform a tweet sentiment analysis on tweets related to `Covid19`.

 ### Dataset
-The Data set is from XXXXX
+The Data set is from Aman Miglani (Coronavirus tweets NLP - Text Classification: Corona Virus Tagged Data)

 ### Steps
 The steps we are planning to take are the following ones:

 #### Initial Project report
 1. Search and load necessary libraries
 2. Exploratory data analysis